 A survey of invertebrate groups from protozoa to prochordates with emphasis on organizational, functional, and ecological significance.
 Special attention is given to the morphology, life histories, and physiology of invertebrates within the context of survival in specialized environments.

-Prerequisites: BIO 218 (may be taken concurrently) or two of the following: BIO 122/BIO 122D, BIO 128/BIO 128D, ENS 104/ENS 104D.
-Corequisites: Registration in BIO 329 is required.
+Prerequisites: BIO 218 (may be taken concurrently).
+Corequisites: Concurrent registration in BIO 329 is required.
 Offered: Spring, odd # years.

 BIO 329 • Invertebrate Biology Lab 1 Credit